Original Antigenic Sin and the immune response

 As Harvard's Professor of Medicine, Dr Martin Kulldorff points out, "Both studies cannot be right".

-Reasons why immunity with COVID vaccines may wane
+Reasons why COVID vaccines don't work

 There are a number of peer-reviewed publications describing the immune models, and reasons why mRNA vaccination may not be as effective as originally hoped.
 These models include the following: